mtilson/user-data/README.md

 > * Use the following command to show your configured AWS region which will be used in the further example
 >   * `aws configure get region`

-The repo includes auxiliary scripts to test provided *'user-data'* with help of AWS infrastructure.
+The repo includes auxiliary scripts to test provided **'user data'** with help of AWS infrastructure.
 To use them follow these steps:
 * Clone the repo
   * `git clone https://github.com/mtilson/user-data.git`
 * Change to `testing/aws-ec2` directory